NavyaG-lab/Tech-writer/ops_how_to.md

 Most likely you will need to [restart Airflow](airflow.md#restarting-the-airflow-process) after this happens.

-Another result restarting aurora is an orphaned mesos framework.
+Another result of restarting aurora is an orphaned mesos framework.
 To check this, look for entries under `Inactive Frameworks` [here](https://cantareira-stable-mesos-master.nubank.com.br/#/frameworks).

-Orphaned frameworks will mess up `capivara-clj` and must be dealt with

 ```shell
 # Use the direct IP to the mesos instance (due to DNS issues) - it's on Leader on the left side of https://cantareira-stable-mesos-master.nubank.com.br/